A consistency study of coarse-grained dynamical chains through a nonlinear wave equation of mixed type: Dynamical model

-where $U_l = $, $U_m = $ and $U_r = $.
-Here $\eta$ stands for the initial defect with respect to the stable configuration $F=1$ appearing in the small middle region of the material.
-The initial condition for $F$ is physically reasonable since a material would usually be in its stable configuration (i.e., $F=1$ where its potential energy reaches the minimum) until some defect is initially forced by external effects.
-For a solid material, it is also reasonable to assume that the velocity is initially the same at any part of the material, i.e., $v_l(X, 0) = v_m(X, 0) = v_r(X, 0)$.
+where $U_l = \left(1, v_l(X, 0) \right)$, $U_m = ( 1+\eta , v_m(X, 0))$ and $U_r = ( 1 , v_r(X, 0))$.
+Here $\eta$ stands for the initial defect.
+The initial conditions for $F$ are physically reasonable since a material would usually be in its stable configuration (i.e., $F=1$ where the potential energy reaches the minimum) until the defect is initially forced by external effects.
+For a solid material, it is also reasonable to assume that the velocities are initially the same at any part of the material, i.e., $v_l(X, 0) = v_m(X, 0) = v_r(X, 0)$.
 Without loss of generality, we assume

-Note that (\ref{eq:system}) or (\ref{eq:system'}) is a system of conservation laws of mixed type since $\sigma'(F)<0$ when $F > r$.
-Next we consider the solution of the Riemann problem based on the ideas of admissible conditions given in \cite{shearer,hsiao,smoller}.
+Note that \eqref{eq:system} or \eqref{eq:system'} is a system of conservation laws of mixed type since $\sigma'(F)$ changes its sign when $F$ passing $r_0$.
+Next we consider the solution of the Riemann problem based on the idea of admissible conditions given in \cite{Shearer1993,Hsiao1990,Smoller1983}.
 Whenever $\sigma'(F)\geq 0$, we use the notation